-In the case referred to in paragraph 1 of this Article, the public prosecutor will issue an order discontinuing the investigation and notify thereof the suspect and the injured party (Article 51 paragraph 1).
+In the case referred When he issues the decisions referred to -in paragraphs 1 and 2 of this Article, the public prosecutor will issue an order discontinuing the investigation and notify thereof the defendant, defence council, suspect and the injured party (Article 51 paragraph 1).

-Obtaining Data on the Suspect
+Obtaining Data on the SuspectDefendant

-The public prosecutor will before concluding an investigation obtain data about the suspect (Article 85 paragraph 1) if they are missing or should be checked, as well as data about prior convictions, and if the suspect is already serving a criminal sanction involving incarceration - data about his conduct during the service of the criminal sanction.
+The public prosecutor will before concluding an investigation obtain data about the suspect-defendant(Article 85 paragraph 1) if they are missing or should be checked, as well as data about prior convictions, and if the suspect is defendant is already serving a criminal sanction involving incarceration - data about his conduct during the service of the criminal sanction.

-The public prosecutor will as needed obtain data about the suspect's prior life, his personal circumstances and other circumstances relating to his personality.
-If it is necessary to gather additional data on the personality of the suspect, the public prosecutor may order examinations or psychological testing of the suspect.
+The public prosecutor will as needed obtain data about the suspect's defendant's prior life, his personal circumstances and other circumstances relating to his personality.
+If it is necessary to gather additional data on the personality of the suspectdefendant, the public prosecutor may order examinations or psychological testing of the suspectdefendant.